cmatKhan/genomics/assignment5/README.txt

 -
 Part 1.3.1
 {Commands for calculating CpG frequency for each promoter type}
-{CpG frequencies for each promoter type}
--

 bedtools getfasta -fi hg19_chr21.fa -bed promoter_CGI.bed > promoter_cgi.fasta
 bedtools getfasta -fi hg19_chr21.fa -bed non_promoter_CGI.bed > non_promoter_cgi.fasta

 ./nuc_count_multisequence_fasta.py promoter_cgi.fasta
+./nuc_count_multisequence_fasta.py non_promoter_cgi.fasta

+{CpG frequencies for each promoter type}

 promoter_cgi
-CG:0.02750335674884078

-./nuc_count_multisequence_fasta.py non_promoter_cgi.fasta
+CG:0.10756197050517728

 non_promoter_cgi
 CG:0.015648984051825063

 Question 5:
 {What is a possible biological explanation for the difference in CpG frequencies?
 Interpret your results from parts 1.3.0 and 1.3.1: what are the “simple rules” for describing regulation by DNA methylation in promoters?}
-- The higher rate of methylation in promoters signals that methylation is more likely to occur where it has a functional impact on transcription.
+- It is not surprising (in fact, reassuring that I'm doing something a little right) that there are higher rates of CpGs in promoter regions as they are functional units of regulation.
+Simple rules:
+     1) promoter regions are (quite significantly, it seems) enriched for CpG
+     2) Methylated CpG is more common in promoter regions

 Part 2
 {Commands to calculate CGI RPKM methylation scores}

 {Command to generate the correlation plots}

 {Correlations for each comparison}

 {Justification for chosen correlation metric}

 {Copy compare_methylome_technologies.py, MeDIP_CGI_RPKM.bed, MRE_CGI_RPKM.bed MeDIP_CGI_RPKM_vs_MRE_CGI_RPKM.png, MeDIP_CGI_RPKM_vs_WGBS_CGI_methylation.png, and MRE_CGI_RPKM_vs_WGBS_CGI_methylation.png to your submissions directory}
 -
 Question 6: